Eatonville, Washington

 Eatonville is a town in Pierce County, Washington, United States.
 It is 32 mi south of Tacoma.
 The population was 2,845 at the 2020 census.
-The town motto is "Better Together".
+The town motto is "Better Together."

 History

 For centuries, Nisqually people roamed the rivers and streams of the Eatonville area.
 Leschi, one of the main leaders of Nisqually was born in this area in 1808.

 In 1889, Indian Henry was one of the Nisqually who guided the town's Euro-American founder, Thomas C. Van Eaton, from Mashell Prairie to the present site of Eatonville.
 Legend has it that upon arrival Henry declared, "This is a good place.
 Not much snow."

 Area white settlers and the accompanying Nisqually were in need of goods, which "T.C." provided at his trading post.
 Supplies were carried by his stage from Spanaway over a rough trail through dense forest.
 In 1891, the settlers built the town's first school, which is still in use.

 For years Eatonville was a waypoint for visitors to Mount Rainier.
 In 1902, the Tacoma Eastern Railroad arrived, providing freight and passenger service and a vital link to Tacoma.
 Soon after the railroad's arrival, several small mills sprang up in the vicinity.
-In the 1970s, the Wildlife park of Northwest Trek was opened and it remains to be one of the most popular tourist attractions in the area, other than Mount Rainier itself.
+In the 1970s, the Wildlife park of Northwest Trek was opened and it remains one of the most popular tourist attractions in the area, other than Mount Rainier itself.

 Eatonville was officially incorporated on October 28, 1909, after the Eatonville Lumber Company brought in more people to work in its mill.
 The mill closed in 1954.

 On April 27, 2014, an EF0 tornado briefly touched down and caused some minor damage near Eatonville.